WET-tool/glm-py/docs/farm-dam-tutorial.md

 ### Dam morphometry

-Next, let's define the dam morphometry, i.e., the physical dimensions that capture the shape of the water body.
+Next, we'll define the dam morphometry, i.e., the physical dimensions that capture the shape of the water body.
 GLM records the morphometry of a water body by a list of height and surface area pairs.
 The heights are vertical distances from the bottom of the water body to the surface.
-The surface areas are the horizontal area of the water body at the each height increment.
-The number of height/surface-area pairs largely depends on how complex the morphometry is.
-For dams, the morphometry is simple and often resembles an truncated pyramid that has been inverted.
+Similarly, the surface areas are the horizontal area of the water body at the each height increment.
+The number of height/surface-area pairs you need to provide largely depends on how complex the morphometry is.
+For dams, the morphometry is simple.
+Most farm dams often resembles an truncated pyramid that has been inverted.
 Conveniently, `glmpy` provides a `SimpleTruncatedPyramidWaterBody` class in the `dimensions` module to easily calculate the height/surface-area pairs!

 ```python
 from gplmpy import dimensions